 - deliberate workforce planning – detailing how you will recruit, train, and retain the right people

-The list above is true of any growing and thriving business and is certainly not unique to the agency world.
+The list above is true of any growing and thriving business and is certainly not unique for the agency world.
 The uniqueness of the agency world includes the village mentality; there are lots of people with similar values chasing the jobs.
 There are many similar agencies appearing to offer similar perks and culture.
 There is a growing shortage of stand-out candidates.
 Everyone seems to know everyone else’s business.
 How unique a situation this is can be debated elsewhere.

 What is not in dispute is that the market is tight.